What is fetal growth restriction (FGR)?

 Most babies born with early-onset FGR will catch up in growth.
 By the age of 2-3 years, many will reach a size that is normal for their age, taking into account their early birth.

-Some children will have problems with the neurological development, which can vary in severity (mild or severe).
-These problems may affect movement (motor skills) or thinking and learning (cognitive skills), and in severe cases, they can lower the quality of life.
+Some children will have problems with neurological development, which may vary in severity (mild or severe).
+These problems may affect movement (motor skills) or thinking and learning (cognitive skills), and in severe cases, they can have an impact on the quality of life.
 However, it is hard to generalize these risks.
 The risks depend on how far along the pregnancy was at the time of birth, the indication of birth, and whether there were complications during pregnancy, childbirth, or afterward.
 Many babies grow up healthy or with only minor problems.

 Other questions